tdunning/log-synth/README.md

 The general process for generating log lines is to select a user, possibly one we have not seen before.
 If the user is new, then we need to select an IP address for the user.
 Otherwise, we remember the IP address for each user.

-Queries have an overall frequency distribution that is long-tailed, but each user has a variation on that distribution.
+Query words have an overall frequency distribution that is long-tailed.
+The program currently uses the same query distribution for every user, but it is possible for each user has a variation on that distribution.
 In order to model this, we sample each user's queries from a per-user Pittman-Yor process.
 In order to make users have similar query term distributions, each user's query term distribution is initialized from a Pittman-Yor process that has already been sampled a number of times.
+Having a separate query distribution for each user costs a considerable amount of time and memory and thus is not implemented in the current code.
+It can be enabled by modifying the user construction loop in the constructor for LogGenerator.

 We also need to maintain an average response time per term.
-The response time for each query is exponentially distributed with a mean equal to the sum of the average response times for the terms.
-Response times for words are sampled either from an exponential distribution, from a log-gamma distribution or from a gamma distribution with a moderately low shape parameter so that we can have interestingly long tails for response time.
+The response time for each query is log-normal distributed with a mean equal to the max of the average response times for the terms.
+Response times for words are sampled from a normal distribution with mean of 10ms for fast words and 50ms for slow words.

 Users are assigned to IP addresses using a Pittman-Yor process with a discount of 0.9.
 This gives long-tailed distribution to the number of users per IP address.
 This results in 90% of all IP addresses having only a single user.